mills32/M3D-for-PlayStation-Portable/README.md

 ## BUGS
   - Sometimes you can load images with the wrong format and it will crash the image loader (OSLIB)
   - Be sure there are no custom mipmap images (image_mip1 or image_mip2) if you are not going to use them, again the texture loader can automatically load them with the wrong format, and crash the system.
-  - Doing things like "M3D_Model *Models[32];" can cause memory leaks if the array is too big.
+  - [SOLVED]: Doing things like "M3D_Model *Models[32];" used to cause memory leaks if the array was too big.
   - in "16_Demo" sample, if the enemies fall from the ground, PSP will crash (M3D_EnemyMove will crash).
 This function was made just as a sample, it needs some more checks, and also needs platform detection or something like that.
   - Unload functions are being added, (not added but already fixed: textures, maps, models obj, models ply).
-  - 2D MAPS are really buggy, because they need separate OSL_IMAGE* structures, I'm also trying to fix it.
+  - [SOLVED]: 2D MAPS were really buggy, because they needed separate OSL_IMAGE* structures.